 Working capital management is a financial strategy that businesses use to manage their short-term assets and liabilities.
-The goal of working capital management is to ensure that the business has enough cash on hand to cover its short-term obligations, while also maintaining a healthy level of inventory.
+The goal is to ensure that the business has enough cash on hand to cover its short-term obligations, while also maintaining a healthy level of inventory.
 Every business is different, and so each company will need to tailor its own strategy to meet its specific needs.
-However, by using these methods described below, you can create a strong working capital management strategy that will help your business to succeed.
+However, by using these methods described below, you can create a strong management strategy that will help your business to succeed.

-If you’re not sure where to start, there are many resources available to help you learn more about working capital management.
+If you’re not sure where to start, there are many resources available to help you learn more about managing your working capital.
 You can find books, articles, and even online courses that can teach you the basics of this financial strategy.
 Once you have a good understanding of how it works, you can start implementing it in your own business.

 Main components of working capital management

 There are a number of methods that companies use to manage their working capital, each method has its own advantages and disadvantages, so it’s important to choose the right one for your business.
-There are a few key components for working capital management:
+There are a few key components:

 - Maintaining high levels of cash and cash equivalents